ojasraundale/medical-minds-llm/README.md

 # medical-minds-llm

+## About
-This repo contains code for my team's submission for the final project of the course Advanced Natural Language Processing (CS 685) under the guidance of professor Mohit Iyyer at UMass Amherst in the Spring '24 semester.
+This repo contains code for my team's submission for the final project of the course Advanced Natural Language Processing (CS 685) under the guidance of Professor Mohit Iyyer at UMass Amherst in the Spring '24 semester.

+In the project, we combined experts LLM's using techniques such as Ensembling and Mixture of Experts and finetuned the combined as well as the base models to gain an increase in performance.
+We used Mistral 7B models as our base LLM models and finetuned them using QLora.

+## Proposal and Final Report
+[Final Report](/https://github.com/ojasraundale/medical-minds-llm/blob/main/Final%20Report.pdf) and [Project Proposal](/https://github.com/ojasraundale/medical-minds-llm/blob/main/Project%20Proposal.pdf) can be found the repo.

+## File Structure
 Below is the description of the folders and files in our code zip.

 Data & Preprocessing: